w3c/trace-context/spec/20-HTTP_HEADER_FORMAT.md

 ## Semantic

-The `traceparent` header represents an incoming request into a participating component in a common format.
-The `tracestate` header includes the parent in a potentially vendor-specific format.
+The `traceparent` header identifies an incoming request into a participating component.

+The `tracestate` header contains a list of participating components as key-value pairs, where the key identifies the component and the value contains potentially proprietary data needed for processing by the component.
+As the components append their entry to the top of the list, while shifting other entries to the right, the left-most position implicitly tells which tracing system corresponds with the current `traceparent`.

 ## Example

+A software system is traced by two components called `congo` and `rojo`.

-A client traced in the congo system adds the following headers to an outbound HTTP request.
+A request traced in the `congo` system adds the following headers to an outbound HTTP request.

 ``` http
 traceparent: 00-0af7651916cd43dd8448eb211c80319c-b7ad6b7169203331-01